 While it may be tempting to switch home insurance companies after you file a claim, switching companies doesn’t give you a clean slate.
 Your CLUE report (Comprehensive Loss Underwriting Exchange) hosts all the claims you’ve made and is accessible by any insurance carrier, meaning your claims history doesn’t go away just because you’ve switched providers.
 You may have a more challenging time securing coverage if you have a lot of claims on your CLUE report or if you have a history of switching providers after each claim.

 There are five main steps to properly change your home insurance and make sure you have the coverage you need (without any gaps).
 But before you get started on this process, it’s a good idea to make sure you understand what home insurance does (and doesn’t) cover.
-You can also do more research on our home insurance learning center to make sure you’re able to make an informed decision.
+You can also do more research on our learn center to make sure you’re able to make an informed decision.

 The first step to changing your coverage is to look over your current policy.
 Your policy’s declaration page should provide you with all the information you need, such as coverage limits, deductibles, insurance riders, exclusions, price and your effective date.
 This will allow you to determine what you like (and don’t like) about your current coverage to know what to look for in your next insurance policy.